 There are five main types of logistics provider:

 5PL companies tend to be favoured by those in the e-commerce sector.
-They develop and implement a whole bespoke network for companies and organise everything effectively to ensure efficiency and customer satisfaction.
+They develop and implement entire bespoke networks for their clients, organising everything effectively to ensure efficiency and customer satisfaction.

 Types of logistics management